nlturner2/CS690-Project/Documentation/Development.md

-Github Team information System
+# Github Team information System

-Development Documentation
+# Development Documentation

-Technology Stack
+# Technology Stack

 # Dashboard & API:

-a.
 Windows 10
-b.
-Microsoft Visual Studio(Or any C# capable IDE)
+Microsoft Visual Studio(Or any C# capable IDE) LiteDBViewer
-c.
-LiteDBViewer
-d. .Net 4.6.1 Framework
+.Net 4.6.1 Framework
-e.
 LiteDB
-f.
 C#

-Replicating Development Environment:
+# Replicating Development Environment:

 Click Start/Run on the IDE and App will load.

-Testing:
+# Testing:

 In the IDE go to the Testing Area and Click "Run All Tests" This will run all the unit Tests.

-File and Folder Structure:
+# File and Folder Structure: